raschmitt/cli-mail/README.md

 ## How to use

-Currently Cli.Mail only works for sending emails from gmail accounts.
+Currently Cli.Mail only works for sending emails from gmail accounts, and you have to enable access form less secure apps for it to work properly.

 ### Enabling less secure apps in gmail